This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The tragus is a part of the ear made of thick cartilage.
 It's the protruding cartilage that covers the opening to the ear canal.
 The tragus has a rounded, triangular shape and varies in shape from person to person.
 Therefore, before piercing, it's important to check whether the cartilage is thick enough for a piercing.

-Other Tragus Piercing Variants
+Anti Tragus Piercing

 Surface Tragus Piercing